cookingoffthebackburner/cotb-src/README.md

 # get the path
 ```

-Once that is done, you can then run the following line to build/serve the website:
+Once that is all successfully installed and your current directory is set to the blog folder location, you can then run the following line to build/serve the website:

 ```{r}
 blogdown::serve_site()